lchastanet/Dojo-Noemvrios/README.md

 You should complete katas like this :

-1. chessboard
+1. string-compare
-2. soccer
+2. chessboard
-3. math-pow
+3. soccer
-4. person
-5. uniq
-6. censorship
-7. string-compare
-8. pascal-case
-9. duration
-10. pyramid-builder
-11. runlength-encoding
-12. morse-code
-13. caesar-cipher
-14. recursive-fibonacci

 #